BBFC comment on classifying material that may offend the easily offended

 However, there are gaps in the current regime covering videos and DVDs under the Video Recordings Act 1984-the VRA-and that is what my Bill aims to address.
 The VRA permits a number of exemptions to the classification regime.

-for Culture, Media and Sport has recognised that the regime for video games needs to be updated, and the Digital Economy Bill, currently in the other place, is intended to do so.
-As an aside, it is important to note that in doing so it should in no
+State for Culture, Media and Sport has recognised that the regime for video games needs to be updated, and the Digital Economy Bill, currently in the other place, is intended to do so.
+As an aside, it is important to note that in doing so it

-way undermine the classification regime for linear-non-interactive-material by confusing the responsibilities of the BBFC and those of the Video Standards Council, which is intended to be the statutory authority for classifying video games.
+should in no way undermine the classification regime for linear-non-interactive-material by confusing the responsibilities of the BBFC and those of the Video Standards Council, which is intended to be the statutory authority for classifying video

-under section 2 of the VRA to result in specified video works losing exemption from classification.
+criteria under section 2 of the VRA to result in specified video works losing exemption from classification.
 At present, exemption can be claimed for video works such as music and sports videos, which can be very popular with children.
-Those videos can then
+Those

-on the high street to any child because its distributor has, quite legally, claimed exemption from BBFC classification under the VRA.
+available on the high street to any child because its distributor has, quite legally, claimed exemption from BBFC classification under the VRA.
 It therefore carries no age rating or consumer advice.
-It contains close-up images of bloody and sustained head blows,
+It contains close-up images of bloody and

 Another work that I have seen is Motley Cre's Greatest Video Hits , which features topless lap dancing and a George W. Bush lookalike in a limousine with a prostitute.
 The packaging carries an E for exempt